 David Haglund is the editor of Brow Beat, Slate's culture blog.
 Previously he was the managing editor of PEN America.
 He has taught literature and writing at Harvard, Oxford, and Hunter College and serves on the board of the National Book Critics Circle.

-Fred Kaplan writes the "War Stories" column for Slate as well as occasional pieces on culture and consumer electronics.
-He is the author of The Insurgents: David Petraeus and the Plot to Change the American Way of War (forthcoming, Feb.
-2013), 1959: The Year Everything Changed (2009), Daydream Believers: How a Few Grand Ideas Wrecked American Power (2008), and The Wizards of Armageddon (1983), as well as a former staff reporter for the Boston Globe, having been its military correspondent, Moscow bureau chief, and New York bureau chief.
+Fred Kaplan writes the War Stories column for Slate as well as occasional pieces on culture and consumer electronics.
+He is the author of The Insurgents: David Petraeus and the Plot to Change the American Way of War (which was a Pulitzer Prize finalist), 1959: The Year Everything Changed (2009), Daydream Believers: How a Few Grand Ideas Wrecked American Power (2008), and The Wizards of Armageddon (1983), as well as a former staff reporter for the Boston Globe, having been its military correspondent, Moscow bureau chief, and New York bureau chief.
 A regular writer on jazz and hi-fi for Stereophile, he has also written on a variety of subjects for the New York Times, New York Magazine, Atlantic Monthly, The New Yorker, Scientific American, and others.
 A long time ago, he was the foreign and defense policy adviser to Rep. Les Aspin.
 He graduated from Oberlin College and has a Ph.D. in political science from MIT.
 He lives in Brooklyn.

 Chris Kirk is the interactives editor of Slate.
 Before joining Slate, he worked at Yahoo.
 He is a graduate of Northwestern University and lives in Washington, D.C.